dataform-co/dataform/content/docs/examples/ecommerce-snowflake.md

 ---
-title: Fictional ecommerce store on Snowflake
+title: Ecommerce store on Snowflake
 subtitle: A fictional ecommerce store project on a Snowflake data warehouse
 priority: 1
 ---